xoolive/facile/lessons.md

 #### Wrap up everything

-I like wheels (`pip install wheel`) when packaging things.
+I like wheels (`pip install wheel`) when packaging Python libraries.
 I didn't expect it to not be able to differentiate between different GLIBC versions.
 I have to install this `facile` wheel on Debian Stable (Wheezy) distributions which are still on an antediluvian version of the GLIBC: the installation fails.
 After compiling things on my own Debian Stable virtual machine, I found that even the `wheel` name is the same.
 Since `wheel` is not even installed on the machines I will have students try the library, I will just stick to `python-eggs` for this year.